bhauman/bhauman.github.com/drafts/developing-clojurescript-with-figwheel.md

 ClojureWest 2015.
 Figwheel facilitates an almost effortless live development workflow when you are working with ClojureScript.

-In the talk I explain why I created Figwheel and then I demonstrate its current feature set live.
+In the talk, I explained why I created Figwheel and I demonstrated its current feature set live.

-I have embeded videos that start at the different sections of the talk below.
-You can also use the following links to view the talk on youtube.
+Below, I have embedded videos that start at the different sections of the talk.

-The Demo starts at about [11:10](https://www.youtube.com/watch?v=j-kj2qwJa_E&feature=youtu.be&t=669).

-The question and answer section starts at [31:50](https://www.youtube.com/watch?v=j-kj2qwJa_E&feature=youtu.be&t=1910).

 <div class="video-container">
 <iframe width="620" height="350" src="https://www.youtube.com/embed/j-kj2qwJa_E" frameborder="0" allowfullscreen></iframe>